dribnet/perceptionengines/README.md

   --size 600
 ```

-The output file can be fixed and named with different file types possible:
+The output file can be fixed and named with different file formats possible:
 ```bash
 python render_images.py \
   --renderer lines1 \